stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 `secret_value_here, access_token_value_here`

 :::{note}
 The format described above is not required for a Strava workflow.
 This is just an example of how to store relevant information that you will need to reuse if you intent to update the data in your workflow regularly.
 If you are creating a web application, you should store this information securely somewhere in your application's database or web infrastructure.
 :::

-## Step 2: Setup authentication with Strava
+## Step 2: Setup Strava authentication

 Once you have created your `client_secrets.txt` file, you are ready to setup authentication using **Python**.